The following events are scheduled to date. Please check back often as the schedule evolves.

 Friday, Sept.
 6

 1 PM • Albion NY Rocks at the Gazebo, Albion: Paint rocks with an Orleans County theme.
-Free
+Free.
+Follow us on Facebook.

 Saturday, Sept.
 7

-11 AM • Company F Statue Dedication: The Company F Statue on the grounds of the Medina Armory/YMCA will be dedicated with several guest speakers, honor guard and sculptor Brian Porter.
+11 AM • Company F Statue Dedication: The Company F Statue on the grounds of the Medina Armory/YMCA will be dedicated with several guest speakers, veterans, honor guard, and sculptor Brian Porter.
 Refreshments will be served following the ceremony.
-Located on the corner of Pearl & Prospect Ave., Medina.
+Located on the corner of Pearl & Prospect Ave., Medina. www.companyfmemorial.com

-1 PM & 3 PM • Medina Railroad Museum, Medina: Scene/skit set in 1920’s depicting actions of railroad freight agents and customers.
-(Two performances)
+1 PM & 3 PM • Medina Railroad Museum, Medina: Scene/skit set in 1920’s depicting actions of railroad freight agents and customers (two performances).
+Free admission for the day. www.medinarailroad.com

 Sunday, Sept.
 8

-6 PM • Tour of Hillside Cemetery, Holley: County Historian Matthew Ballard and Clarendon Historian Melissa Ierlan will lead guests on a tour of Hillside Cemetery.
+6 PM • Tour of Hillside Cemetery, Holley: County Historian Matthew Ballard and Clarendon Historian Melissa Ierlan will lead guests on a tour of Hillside Cemetery featuring stories about people buried there. www.cemeteryathillside.com

 Wednesday, Sept.
 11